Coiot/cbr-main/src/albums/s3/episode42.md

 - scene_number: 13
   scene_title: "The Bigger They Are, The Harder They Fall"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene13.jpg
   narration: "<p>And so it is that Tuva perishes in 16th place.
 Tuva’s very promising early game earned them many supporters, however they never managed to overcome a strange aversion to science and poor land that resulted in their military falling egregiously behind the times.
-Even so, their absolutely massive military was filled with bodies, slowing the Turkish advance through their sheer quantity alone through multiple parts of Total War, while at the same time conquering eastward to buy themselves more time.
+Even so, their absolutely massive military was filled with bodies, slowing the Turkish advance through their sheer quantity alone through multiple episodes of Total War, while at the same time conquering eastward to buy themselves more time.
 In the end, they just couldn’t make up that deficit.
 F </p>"
 - scene_number: 14
   scene_title: "With Bated Breath"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene14.jpg